Code of Conduct

 The AOBC is a martial arts club; we therefore promote healthy living and regular exercise.
 Smoking aids in neither of these areas.
 The AOAA understands that smoking is a personal choice, as is choosing not to smoke.
 If you do smoke, please be courteous around non-smoking AOAA members.

 Jewellery – For your safety please remove rings, watches, earrings, body piercings etc before training.
-Items of jewellery can get broken or hurt you or other AOAA members.
+Items of jewellery can get broken or even harm you or other AOAA members.
 Body jewellery from piercings can get caught up in clothing whilst practising combat.
 After removing jewellery place it in a safe place.
 The AOAA will not be held responsible for any lost items.

 Clothing – All members MUST wear full club uniform in class.

 Regarding Novices - When training, if possible wear loose black clothing (T-shirt and tracksuit bottoms.
 T-shirts with offensive slogans are NOT permitted.)
 NO JEANS!.This is NOT so AOAA members look ‘cool’.
 The AOAA has chosen black for our training uniform as it has been found to be the most practical colour that stays the cleanest and tidiest while you train and looks more presentable over a period of time.
 Please wear suitable footwear such as trainers.
-No boots (unless period).
+No boots.
 Club uniform or Period Clothing MUST be worn when participating in all AOAA Tournaments.

 Water - Please bring a bottle of water to training to re-hydrate yourself.